Resources for Parents

 More Info >

 Databases for Kids >

 Homework Help for Teens >

 Homework Help flyer >

 Brooklyn Coloring Book (all ages)

 Additional Ways to Graduate

 Is your teen looking for additional ways to graduate from high school?
-If so, refer to the Department of Education's Additional Ways to Graduate guidebook.
+If so, see the Department of Education's page "Help for Students Exploring Other Ways to Graduate".

 Teens lead busy lives and often find themselves juggling homework and their social lives all while planning for the future.
 Luckily BPL offers a wide range of resources, programs, and services to support teens from SAT practice tests to meaningful volunteer opportunities.
 When it's time to relax they can read the latest graphic novels, hang out at Teen Time, or rock out on Guitar Hero at our gaming programs.
 Search our calendar of events for programs at your neighborhood library.